Ch3ram13/celeoworks/_category/yesterday.markdown

 ---

-Poetry, ruminations, short stories, songs, academic analyses, scripts, photos, letters, memories, journal entries, blog posts, and other pieces from the moody, unwieldy, and capricious collection of work produced during the last (and first!)
+Poetry, ruminations, short stories, songs, academic analyses, scripts, photos, letters, memories, journal entries, blog posts, and other pieces created between 1984-2021.
-34 years of my life.
 Note: These posts will not be released in the order in which they were produced.